-In the phonon calculation, we noticed that the lightest Li ions did not contribute high-energy modes significantly although it is the lightest ions, probably due to the much weaker ionic bonding with other ions.
-This makes sense because Li ions in Lithium-ion battery cathode materials are considered to be more freely removed than other constituent ions, as also experimentally observed in $\beta$ -Li2IrO3.
+weaker ionic bonding with other ions.
+This makes sense because Li ions in Lithium-ion battery cathode materials are considered to be more freely removed than other constituent ions, as experimentally observed in β -Li2IrO3 as well.21

 B. eDMFT calculations